Dylan Carlson Player Props: Cardinals vs. Mets

-The St. Louis Cardinals, including Dylan Carlson (.296 batting average in his past 10 games), take on starter Kodai Senga and the New York Mets at Citi Field, Saturday at 4:10 PM ET.
+On Sunday, Dylan Carlson (hitting .333 in his past 10 games) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Mets.
+He reached base in his only plate appearance in his previous appearance against the Mets.

 Dylan Carlson Game Info & Props vs. the Mets